Hashing

 • Chaining - No need to resize hash tables

-• little wastage of space as less empty array values like in linear probing
+• less wastage of space as very few empty array values compared to linear probing

-• Tradeoff between searching linked lists V/S {resizing array + choice of 2nd hash function}
+• Tradeoff → search linked list V/S {resize array and choice of 2nd hash function}

 String Hashing detailed